Swappin' Meetin' | SKCTC

 • Pickles, Jams and Jellies: Entries, including sauerkraut, chow-chow, beets, eggs, pickled vegetables and peppers, should be submitted by 12 noon on Friday to Room 223 in the Godbey Appalachian Center.
 For details, contact Andrea Massey at 606.589.3064.

-• Fern Cornett Memorial Quilt Competition: Quilts and fiber arts made during the past year may be entered in the following categories: novelty, pieced, applique, baby quilts, wall hangings, beginning and other fiber arts.
+• Fern Cornett Memorial Quilt Competition & Exhibit: Quilts and fiber arts made during the past year may be entered in the following categories: novelty, pieced, applique, baby quilts, wall hangings, beginning and other fiber arts.
 The pieces will be judged on top design, quilt design, color combination, materials used and use of padding, lining and binding.
 Quilts will be accepted from 12-3 p.m. on Thursday and will remain on display until 2 p.m.
 Saturday in the gallery of the Godbey Appalachian Center.
 Those with older quilts are also invited to bring them to the Quilt Exhibit for public viewing.
 For more information, contact Ariel Dingus at 606.589.3316.

 • Cornhole and Horseshoe Contest: Teams will compete Saturday at 10 a.m.